Microsoft/azure-docs.pt-pt/articles/role-based-access-control/rbac-and-directory-admin-roles.md

 ![Funções de AD AD no portal Azure](./media/rbac-and-directory-admin-roles/directory-admin-roles.png)

-## <a name="differences-between-azure-roles-and-azure-ad-roles"></a>Diferenças entre os papéis de Azure e os papéis de Ad Azure
+## <a name="differences-between-azure-roles-and-azure-ad-roles"></a>Diferenças entre as funções do Azure e as funções do Azure AD

 A um nível elevado, as funções Azure controlam permissões para gerir os recursos do Azure, enquanto as funções AZure AD controlam permissões para gerir os recursos do Azure Ative Directory.
 A tabela seguinte compara algumas das diferenças.